National Treasury publishes updated Technical Paper on Financing a Sustainable Economy

-In January 2017, South Africa’s National Treasury convened a Working Group of financial sector regulatory agencies and industry associations to develop a framework document on sustainable finance.
+In January 2017, National Treasury convened a Working Group of financial sector regulatory agencies and industry associations to develop a framework document on sustainable finance.

-The Working Group consisted of representatives from the following organisations:
+The Technical Paper was developed by a Working Group consisting of representatives from the following organisations:

 - South African Reserve Bank